 Nechochwen — Heart Of Akamon

 Hailing from West Virginia, Nechochwen present their own unique take on the mixture of folk and black metal that has become a staple of American contributions to the genre.
 This two-man project mixes a heavy dose of acoustic guitars, clean vocals and various non-traditional metal instruments — such as flutes and hand drums — with incredibly heavy, aggressive black metal.
-While there are some similarities to genre contemporaries like Falls Of Rauros and Panopticon, Heart Of Akamon distinguishes Nechochwen as more than just copy-cats.
+While there are some similarities to genre contemporaries like Falls Of Rauros and Panopticon, Heart Of Akamon distinguishes Nechochwen as a project with its own take on the general concept of blending folk and metal.

 The majority of modern black metal gives at least a nod to being progressive, and Nechochwen do far more than that — brewing up a unique mixture that is roughly half blackened death metal woven into melodic folk record.
 The opener, "The Serpent Tradition," sets the tone with an acoustic-heavy intro before the aggressive metal kicks in.
 Track 3, "Lost On The Trail Of The Setting Sun" is far-and-away the best song on the album; encapsulating everything about the record into a perfect dose and climaxing with an epic mix of clean vocals and electric guitar harmonies that gave me goosebumps the first time I heard it.

 The remainder of the album serves up more of the same diverse material, alternating between unrelenting fury and beautiful melody.
 The Heart Of Akamon draws heavily from the history of the American continent's indigenous people, their spiritual concepts and their encounters with European settlers.
 Similar to what Panopticon's seminal album, Kentucky, did with history of coal miners in its namesake state, Heart Of Akamon fashions a niche aspect of North American history into its own blackened folk metal experience.
-In both cases, it works well as an underlying narrative to such winding, epic material.
+In both cases, it works well as an underlying narrative to such winding, grandiose instrumentation.